The Apple Logo History, Meaning and Evolution

 One of the key factors in Apple's success was its commitment to innovation.
 The company constantly pushed the boundaries of what was possible and wanted more than the status quo.

-This pursuit of innovation led to developing some of Apple's most famous products, such as the Macintosh computer, the iPod and the iPhone.
+This pursuit of innovation led to the development of some of Apple's most famous products, such as the Macintosh computer, the iPod and the iPhone.

 How Did Apple Get Its Name?